-This tends to work out a bit more expensive, but you do get everything delivered to your door.
-Nigel’s Eco Store in Brighton quotes around £120 for PET for a medium window, which compares with £70/80 for the cheapest tape plus B&H acrylic.
+This tends to work out quite a bit more expensive, but is a one stop shop with everything delivered to your door.
+Nigel’s Eco Store in Brighton quotes around £120 for PET for a medium window, which compares with £70/80 if you buy the acrylic and tape separately.
 If you’re tempted, get exact dimensions and compare quotes.
 Beginners might like to go down this route first, with a couple of windows, and then branch out once they feel confident.

 Miscellaneous Practical Details

 Although easy to take down, the system is not really suitable for windows opened frequently, such as kitchens and bathrooms.